Marshall Latham Bond: Santa Barbara

 In 1912 Marshall Bond bought a house in Santa Barbara, California.
 Bond had been visiting a friend John J. Hollister, Sr., the son of William Welles Hollister whose family owned the Hollister Ranch and who Bond had met as a fellow mining engineering student at Stanford University.
 They had since spent time together during the Klondike Gold Rush.
 Marshall Bond worked as a consulting mining engineer, outdoor guide, real estate and stockbroker.
 He bought and sold properties in the Santa Ynez Valley and Montecito.
 He was briefly branch manager for E. F. Hutton Bond had a connection to Hutton through Hutton's father-in-law Henry Lawrence Horton, who was an associate of Judge Hiram Bond.
 Both were associated with American Mechanical Cashier.
 Bond was on the board of the Santa Barbara Club and Paseo de la Guerra.
 Bond continued living there for the next thirty years.
 His son Marshall Bond Jr. lived there until 1983.

 Mining consulting in Mexico

 In 1917 a lieutenant of Pancho Villa kidnapped a group of American mining engineers working in Mexico from a train.
 When they tried to escape they were killed, and it became difficult to recruit mining engineers for work in Mexico.

 As a consequence the compensation offered to the mining engineers went up.
 Among those who took advantage of the opportunity was Marshall Bond, who took a consultancy with the Alvarado Mining & Milling Company, founded by Americans working with the heirs of Mexican mining magnate Pedro Alvarado, owner of a mine named La Palmilla near Parral, Chihuahua in 1918.
 Pedro Alvarado, Sr. had been friendly with Villa before his death, but Villa's men tried kidnapping Bond to hold him for ransom.
-The Villistas were unable to find Bond because instead of hiding in town he joined a group who fortified and supplied a nearby cave.
+The Villistas were unable to find Bond because instead of hiding in town he joined a group who fortified and supplied a nearby cave including a cannon.